 In December 2019, we agreed to revise and supersede the Original Wine and Spirits Transaction.
 The revisions to the transaction address competitive concerns raised by the U.S. Federal Trade Commission (the "FTC") specifically related to the sparkling wine, brandy, dessert wine, and concentrate categories.
 As a result, the brands Cook's California Champagne, J. Roget American Champagne, Paul Masson Grande Amber Brandy, and our concentrate business will be excluded from the Original Wine and Spirits Transaction.
 In May 2020, we further revised the Original Wine and Spirits Transaction to also exclude the Mission Bell Winery in Madera, California and certain related real estate, equipment, contracts, and employees, resulting in an adjusted transaction price of approximately \$783 million, with the potential to earn an incremental \$50 million of contingent consideration if certain brand performance provisions are met over a two-year period after closing (the "Further Revised Wine and Spirits Transaction").
 The Further Revised Wine and Spirits Transaction is expected to close in the second quarter of fiscal 2021, and is subject to FTC review and clearance.
-Additionally, in a separate, but related, transaction, we agreed that upon execution and delivery of a definitive agreement for the Further Revised Wine and Spirits Transaction").
+Additionally, in a separate, but related, transaction, we agreed that upon execution and delivery of a definitive agreement for the Further Revised Wine and Spirits Transaction, we would enter into an agreement to sell the New Zealand-based Nobilo Wine brand and certain related assets and liabilities for \$130 million (the "Nobilo Wine Transaction").
 The Nobilo Wine Transaction is expected to close by the end of second quarter of fiscal 2021, and is subject to FTC review and clearance.
-Completion of the Nobilo Transaction is also conditioned on completion of the Further Revised Wine and Spirits Transaction.
-We expect to use the net cash proceeds from the Further Revised Wine and Spirits Transaction and the Nobilo Wine Transaction (collectively, the "Wine and Spirits Transactions") primarily to reduce outstanding borrowings.
+Completion of the Nobilo Transaction is also conditioned on completion of the Further Revised Wine and Spirits Transaction and the Nobilo Wine Transaction (collectively, the "Wine and Spirits Transactions") primarily to reduce outstanding borrowings.